 - In a large mixing bowl, prepare flax eggs by mixing flaxseed and water and let rest.

 - Core apples (no need to peel) and grate.
 I recommend a mix of finely grated, and coarsely grated.
 Place grated apple on a clean dish towel and gently squeeze to remove about half of the juice.
 Set aside.
 (P.S. you should totally drink that apple juice.)

 - To the flax egg, add sugars, molasses, oil, vanilla, almond milk, grated apples, and whisk.

-- Set a sifter over something to catch fall out and add dry ingredients in this order: 1 cup whole wheat flour, baking soda, baking powder, salt, ginger, cinnamon, remaining 1/2 cup whole wheat flour.
+- Set a sifter over something to catch fall out and add dry ingredients in this order: 1 cup whole wheat flour (amount as original recipe is written // use 2/3 of the total if altering batch size), baking soda, baking powder, salt, ginger, cinnamon, remaining 1/2 cup whole wheat flour (amount as original recipe is written // use remaining 1/3 of the total if altering batch size).
 Stir gently with a spoon, then sift over wet ingredients and stir to combine, being careful not to over mix).

 - Lastly, add oats and stir again to combine, being careful not to over mix.
 The batter should be thick but pourable.
 If it appears too thick, add a bit more almond milk to thin and stir.

 - Pour batter into prepared cake pan(s).
 If you’re dividing between two pans, it may look like there’s not enough batter but there is!
 Spread it in an even layer and it will rise while baking.

 - Bake for about 30-35 minutes if using 2 round cake pans or about 40-50 minutes for an 8×8.
 A toothpick inserted into the center should come out clean and the edges should be visibly browned.
 Remove from oven and set out on counter to cool completely.